jqq125/NSAP/README.md

 # NSAP
-A neighborhood subgraph aggregation method for drug-disease prediction
+A neighborhood subgraph aggregation method for drug-disease association prediction